The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has

 - Access programs for people with a disability

 The National Museum can tailor services to best suit your needs and we encourage you to contact us to discuss your requirements before your visit.
 For more information telephone 1800 026 132.

 Food and shopping

 Visitors can purchase food and drinks from the Museum Cafe.

-At the Museum Shop you'll find unusual homewares, arts and crafts, gourmet treats and more – unique, surprising and at prices to suit every budget.
+At the Museum Shop you'll find unusual homewares, arts and crafts, gourmet treats and more, that are unique, surprising and at prices to suit every budget.

 The Museum has an ATM (automated teller machine) for the convenience of visitors.

 Find out more about food and shopping at the National Museum.

 The National Museum welcomes group visits.
 Gain a great introduction to the National Museum on a guided tour with one of our knowledgeable Visitor Services Hosts.
 Fees apply, and includes discounts at the Museum Cafe and the Museum Shop.
 Bookings are essential.
 We also offer group guided tours in languages such as Greek, Japanese, Mandarin, Laotian, Thai, Filipino, Hindi, Ourdo, Dari and Farsi, but costs apply and you need to book.